Boar's Head deli meat recall: What you need to know about listeria impacting several states

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

+Health officials linked the outbreak to the popular Boar's Head deli meats, which are made at a plant in Virginia.

-Listeria poisoning is caused by a particularly resilient type of bacteria that can survive and grow even during refrigeration, according to the Centers for Disease Control and Prevention.
+Listeria poisoning is caused by a particularly resilient type of bacteria that can survive and grow even during refrigeration, according to the CDC.

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.